learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 12.16.
-How do I modify the url without reloading the page?
+## Q. How do I modify the url without reloading the page?

 The `window.localtion.url` property will be helpful to modify the url but it reloads the page.
 HTML5 introduced the `history.pushState()` and `history.replaceState()` methods, which allow you to add and modify history entries, respectively.